On endomorphisms of the direct product of two free groups: Preliminaries

 We denote by $F_n, F_m$ the free groups of rank $n$ and $m$ and take $A=\{a_1,\ldots,a_n\}$ and $B=\{b_1,\ldots,b_m\}$ to be the alphabets of $F_n$ and $F_m$, respectively.
 We will always assume that $m,n>1.$

 We want to provide conditions for the fixed subgroup to be finitely generated.
-For that, we will use the following theorem by Anisimov and Seifert. \begin{theorem}[\cite{[Ber79]}, Theorem III.2.7] Let $H$ be a subgroup of a group $G$.
+For that, we will use the following theorem by Anisimov and Seifert.
+Given a finite alphabet $A$ and a homomorphism $\pi:A^*\to G$, the \emph{rational subsets} of $G$ are the images through $\pi$ of rational $A$-languages.
+The set of all such subsets is denoted by $\text{Rat } G$ \begin{theorem}[\cite{[Ber79]}, Theorem III.2.7] Let $H$ be a subgroup of a group $G$.
 Then $H\in \text{Rat } G$ if and only if $H$ is finitely generated. \end{theorem}

-Given two words $u$ and $v$ on a free group, we write $u\wedge v$ to denote the longest common prefix of $u$ and $v$.
+Given two reduced words $u$ and $v$ in the free group, we write $u\wedge v$ to denote the longest common prefix of $u$ and $v$.

 The prefix metric on a free group is defined by

 The prefix metric on a free group is in fact an ultrametric and its completion $(\hat{F}_n,\hat{d})$ is a compact space which can be described as the set of all finite and infinite reduced words on the alphabet $A \cup A^{-1}$.
 We will denote by $\partial F_n$ the set consisting of only the infinite words and call it the \emph{boundary} of $F_n$.